 [Ὺποδεξόμενοι refers to “the reception of Christ in communion” (Taft, 2004: 64).]]

-The bishop receives the Gifts on behalf of all gathered there, symbolically and literally.
-Soon the Anaphora begins and the invocation of the Holy Spirit is made to transform the bread and wine into the Body and Blood of Christ (see the Liturgy of the Faithful).
+The bishop receives the Gifts (the bread and wine) on behalf of all gathered there, symbolically and literally.
+Thereupon, the Anaphora begins and the Holy Spirit is invoked to transform the bread and wine (together with us) into the Body and Blood of Christ (see the Liturgy of the Faithful).
+Not only the Elements but also we, the faithful, are made into the Body of Christ, the Church, by the grace/the work of the Holy Spirit.

 According to Taft, the Prayer of Cherubic Hymn is not “an original part of the liturgy of the Great Church (2004: 121).
 It appears in the 10th century Constantinopolitan euchalogy for the first time (122).